CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 {{%notice tip%}}

-If you configure the listening address on the loopback interface, since it is not a change from the default, a message appears in the console stating that the configuration has not changed.
+If you configure the listening address on the loopback interface, because it is not a change from the default, a message appears in the console stating that the configuration has not changed.

 ```
 cumulus@switch:~$ net add snmp-server listening-address localhost